Home

 1983 Ford Bronco!

-My current pride and joy is a 1987 Jeep Comanche MJ Pickup truck in completely original condition.
+One of my current Jeeps, and long time pride and joy, is a 1987 Jeep Comanche MJ Pickup truck in completely original condition.
 It's a 4x4 (of course) with the 4.0L engine (which was first introduced in 1987 to the Jeep line-up).
-This Comanche has auto locking hubs, 5-speed transmission, and the long bed/wheelbase.
-This truck is used mostly as a "worker" and bad weather driving substitute.
-(Read a little history on the Jeep Comanche Pickup here!)
+This Comanche has the 5-speed manual transmission and the long bed/wheelbase.

 My 1987 Jeep Comanche!